pingcap/docs/reference/tools/user-guide.md

 #### TiDB Lightning

 [TiDB Lightning](/reference/tools/tidb-lightning/overview.md) (Lightning) is a tool used for the fast full import of large amounts of data into a TiDB cluster.
 Currently, TiDB Lightning supports reading SQL dump exported via Mydumper or CSV data source.

-You can use it in the following two scenarios:

-- Import large amounts of new data quickly
-- Backup and restore all the data

 TiDB Lightning supports two back ends: "Importer" and "TiDB".
 It determines how tidb-lightning delivers data into the target cluster.
 The two back ends are as follows: